avitalb/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 Then, you can run Visual Studio by right clicking the appropriate project in Visual Studio, setting it as a startup project, and pressing F5.
-You can also run Visual Studio after building by running a "Developer Command Prompt for VS2015" and then running `devenv /rootsuffix RoslynDev`.
+You can also run Visual Studio after building by running a "Developer Command Prompt for VS2015" and then running `devenv /rootsuffix Exp`.

 Here are what is deployed with each extension, by project that builds it.
 If you're working on a particular area, you probably want to set the appropriate